 Most home loans that don’t need genuine savings offer similar interest rates to loans that do.
 However, lenders will ask that you have stable employment and income.
 They may wish to see proof of assets and you will need a deposit.
 In some cases, the deposit can come from another source.

 In order to work out how much you can borrow, lenders will work out what is known as your Loan to Value Ratio (LVR).
 This is a percentage calculated by dividing the amount of the loan by the purchase price or appraised value of the mortgaged property.
 It is usually a key indicator of risk to a lender when considering a lending scenario.
 For example, if you borrow more than 80% of the value of your property, you will need to add Lender’s Mortgage Insurance (LMI) to your loan.
 LMI is a mortgage insurance premium that protects the lender’s funds should the borrower default on their repayments, and the property be sold for less than the outstanding debt on it.

 If you’re paying LMI, some lenders will consider money received as inheritance or a gift as part of genuine savings.
-Speak to a uno home loan expert about your options.
+You can email us at firstname.lastname@example.org or book a call with our customer care team today to talk about your options.

 Why do lenders need to see genuine savings?

 Lenders are strict about genuine savings because of Lenders Mortgage Insurance (LMI).
 External providers of LMI insure any home loan above 80%.
 The LMI gives protection to the lender if you default on the loan.